VT-Visionarium/garlic/README.md

 git clone https://github.com/VT-Visionarium/garlic.git
 ```

+Now move this git src tree to /usr/local/src/ and that's it.

 ## encap
 We use the name encap for this project, because the word is descriptive of
 one of the functions of this project, keeping installed software